 \section{Abstract}

 The apportionment problem asks how to assign representation to states based on their populations.
 That is, given census data and a fixed number of seats, how many seats should each state be assigned?
-Various algorithms exist to solve the apportionment problem.
-This paper focuses on the \textit{Huntington-Hill method}, which is the apportionment method used in the United States to apportion 435 seats in the House of Representatives to the 50 states every ten years.
-This paper presents a detailed analysis of quota violations that can arise under the Huntington-Hill apportionment method when allocating $M$ seats among $n=3$ states.
-The study begins by establishing general theoretical results about the behavior of the method, particularly focusing on the types of quota violations that may occur and the mechanisms by which they arise.
-Building on this foundation, the paper introduces a test designed to detect quota violations.
-This test is then employed to construct a probability function, which calculates the likelihood of such violations occurring, given an initial population vector whose components follow varying distributions.
+Various algorithms exist to solve the apportionment problem, but by the Balinski-Young Impossibility Theorem, every such algorithm will be flawed in some way.
+This paper focuses on divisor methods of apportionment, where the possible flaws are known as quota violations.\\ \\ This paper presents a detailed analysis of quota violations that arise under divisor methods for three states.
+By focusing on the three-state case, our analysis makes the consequences of the Balinski-Young theorem particularly transparent and enables a precise classification of quota violations.
+The study focuses on quota violations in the Adams, Jefferson, Dean, and the Huntington-Hill methods when allocating $M$ seats, but extends to a wider class of divisor functions.
+Theoretical results are proved about the behavior of these methods, particularly focusing on the types of quota violations that may occur, their frequency, and their geometry.
+The key results of the paper are algebraic tests to detect quota violations which are employed to understand the geometry of violations and construct a probability function which calculates the likelihood of such violations occurring given an initial three state population vector whose components follow varying distributions.